123shubham007/Incodeing-Decoding/README.md

-# minor_project
+# Minor project
-Minor project, code on encrypt -> encode -> decode -> decrypt text file using AES and Huffman encryption.
+Code on encrypt -> encode -> decode -> decrypt text file using AES and Huffman encryption.

+Reference For Encode and Decode Code
+Author : Dhairya Dhondiyal